 Most Popular Meats

-So, now we know which meat humans mostly consume, just how much of it actually reaches our plates each year?
+So, now we know which meat humans mostly consume, but just how much of it actually reaches our plates each year?

 I’m from the U.K. Brits typically only eat turkeys on Christmas Day.
 Similarly, turkey popularity skyrockets across the pond every fourth Thursday of November when Thanksgiving rolls around.

-Would you believe roughly 46 million turkeys are eaten on Thanksgiving day alone?
-Considering the population of the United States is approximately 334 million, that’s one turkey for every seven people!
+Would you believe roughly 46 million turkeys are eaten on Thanksgiving Day alone?
+Considering the population of the United States is approximately 349 million, that’s one turkey for every seven people!

 It’s so popular that Asia has put buffalo meat in the eighth spot for the most consumed animal meat worldwide.
 This is because Buffalo produces a lot of meat and is a vital source of protein.
 That’s mostly true in countries where nutritional imbalances are common.